 #1 Buttercream Transfers

-Let’s start with one of my favorites, a buttercream transfer.
+Let’s start with one of my favourite parchment paper hacks: a buttercream transfer.
 This technique will let you replicate any design, even super complicated ones, onto a cake.
 Choose an image you like, online or on a notebook cover or wherever, and draw it (or trace it) onto parchment.

 Tint buttercream the colours you want to use and buttercream is the best kind of frosting for this particular method because it gets so firm when it sets, which you’ll see in action in a minute.
 Put each colour into a piping bag with a small round piping tip or you can just put your buttercream in a ziploc bag and cut the corner off for a homemade piping bag!
 Outline and fill each coloured section of the design except the biggest section.